NW-PaGe/avian-flu/README.md

 ├── clade-labeling
 ├── config
 ├── new_data
+├── test_data
 ├── results*
 └── scripts
 ```

 - `Snakefile`: This file specifies the entire avian-flu pipeline that will be run, with specific parameters for subsampling, tree building and visualization.
 - `config/`: Contains configuration files that specify default parameters such as which sequences to include and exclude in the build, the reference sequence, and which colors to visualize elements in the tree
-- `new_data/`: Contains the fasta and tsv file that will be ingested and run through the build.
+- `new_data/`: This folder is empty in the repo, but when running the build should contain a fasta and xlsx file that will be ingested and run through the build.
+- `test_data/`: Contains a fasta and metadata file from NCBI that can be ingested and run through this build when copied into `new_data/`.
+It includes subfolders `metadata/` and `fasta /`.
 - `scripts/`: Contains pythons scripts that are called from the Snakefile during the build.
 - `clade-labeling`: Contains a tsv of the annotated clade for each H5N1 sequence that has been assigned using using a tool developed by using the [LABEL tool](https://wonder.cdc.gov/amd/flu/label/) **How will this be routinely updated?